 For most day hikes it is relatively easy to manage your food and even on short overnight hikes you can forgo hot meals and drinks and keep things simple.
 But what if you do want that hot chocolate or hot meal at the end of the day?
 How do you heat it up?
 Or if you are so inclined, how do you cook on the trail?
-Now as a typical ‘gear head’ I must admit to owning four stove systems with my most recent purchase being the Esbit Pocket Stove.
-My stoves are mainly aimed at my multiday solo thru-hikes where I am trying to minimise weight.
+Now as a typical ‘gear head’ I must admit to owning six stove systems with my stoves being mainly aimed at my multiday solo thru-hikes where I am trying to minimise weight.

 If you talk to friends who have already progressed to overnight trips and are using stoves, they will have their favourites and will be all too happy to go into minute detail over their favourite cooking system.

 This article provides a brief overview of the readily available hiking stove types, looks at the best uses for each type as well as identifying the pros and cons to help you decide which one(s) may be right for you.

 When looking at purchasing a stove option you need to consider its use.
 Will you just be boiling water for a hot drink and for rehydrating your food or will you be cooking on the trail?
 On our typical multiday trips, we don’t tend to ‘cook’ and instead we usually drink two cups of tea/hot chocolate a day and boil up an average of 500ml of water for rehydrating a twin pack meal and a dessert every second day.
 For us this means we will be boiling approximately 1.5-1.8 litres of water on average each day.